 If you are manually changing the Collector’s config parameters, we will run a validity check after you select “Save and Restart” to ensure that no errors were made in the new configuration.
 If errors are detected, we will display which lines are missing/duplicated so they can be corrected.

-Although the Collector operates in memory, certain operations- particularly caching- do require a small amount of available disk space on its host.
-The exact amount of required storage is highly variable and dependent of several factors such as Collector size, configuration, NetFlow usage, number of Collector logs, etc. Nevertheless, here are a few examples of required disk space based on these factors:
+Although the Collector operates in memory, operations such as caching require available disk space on its host.
+The exact amount of required storage varies and depends on factors such as Collector size, configuration, NetFlow usage, number of Collector logs, and so on.